nearprotocol/nomicon/src/Runtime/FunctionCall.md

 # Function Call
-In this section we provide an explanation how the `FunctionCall` action execution works, what are the inputs and what is the outputs.
+In this section we provide an explanation how the `FunctionCall` action execution works, what are the inputs and what are the outputs.
 Suppose runtime received the following ActionReceipt:

 ```rust
 ActionReceipt {